Supersize my jet: Aircraft buying habits of the billionaires

 The industry is seeing a growing trend for commercial airliners to be converted to supersized private jets.
-While a Gulfstream will carry 16 passengers much more comfortably than by first class on an airline, a converted airliner offers extended luxury living space such as bedrooms, boardrooms and dining rooms.
+While a Gulfstream will carry 16 passengers much more comfortably than a First Class airline service, a converted airliner offers the space for extended luxury – with living spaces such as bedrooms, boardrooms and dining rooms.

-The sector for luxury airliners is nothing new in the private aviation sector, but it’s becoming an increasingly important revenue stream for the main players Boeing and Airbus, who both have specialised departments dedicated to converting the aircraft into customised private jets.
+Luxury airliners aren’t a new idea in the private aviation sector, but it’s becoming an increasingly important revenue stream for the main players Boeing and Airbus, who both have specialist departments dedicated to converting their aircraft into highly-customised private jets.

 AIRBUS BILLIONAIRE STUDY